pyca/ed25519/README.rst

 Warning
 -------

+This code is not safe for use with secret data.
+Even operating on public data (i.e., verifying public signatures on public messages), it is slower than alternatives.

-This code is almost never what you want.
-It is hopefully useful in cases where you absolutely cannot have any C code dependencies.
-Unless you absolutely cannot have C code dependencies you would be better off using something like `PyNaCl <https://github.com/pyca/pynacl>`_.
+This code may be useful in cases where you absolutely cannot have any C code dependencies.
+Otherwise, you would be better off using something like `PyNaCl <https://github.com/pyca/pynacl>`_.